rintoj/mongo-restifier/README.md

 ## Angular2 Integration
 This software was built with [Angular 2](https://angular.io/) in mind.
 Client-side library is being build.
 Come back later.

-## Sample Apps
+## Sample

-Come back later for sample apps
+Check `src/api.js` and `api.conf.json` to understand the usage.

 ## Running the Tests
-Do `npm install` to install all of the dependencies, ensure that [MongoDB](http://mongodb.org) is installed, then to run the unit tests run:
+Do `npm install` to install all of the dependencies, ensure that [MongoDB](http://mongodb.org) is installed and running, then to run unit tests use:

 ```
 $ npm test
 ```

 ## Contributing
 Contributions are very welcome!
 Just send a pull request.
-Feel free to contact me or checkout my [Github](https://github.com/rintoj) page.
+Feel free to [contact me](mailto:rintoj@gmail.com) or checkout my [Github](https://github.com/rintoj) page.

 ## Author